R3D-4CT3D/cyber-playbook-2025/README.md

 ## 🎯 What Is This?

-The **Hacker Playbook 2025** is a complete, professional-grade cybersecurity reference containing everything you need for penetration testing, incident response, digital forensics, SOC operations, and more.
+The **Cyber Playbook 2025** is a complete, professional-grade cybersecurity reference containing everything you need for penetration testing, incident response, digital forensics, SOC operations, and more.

 ### ✨ What You Get